Excessive Cold Prompts Opening of Warming Centers

 - Wear waterproof boots or shoes to keep your feet dry.

-Residents should also be aware of the risks cold weather poses when inside the house.
-The Fire Department offers the following tips to help residents remain safe in their homes during cold conditions:
+Residents should also be aware of the risks cold weather poses when inside homes and buildings.
+The Anne Arundel County Fire Department offers the following tips to help residents remain safe in their homes during cold conditions:

 - Store several days’ worth of non-perishable food and bottled water.